NeoGeographyToolkit/StereoPipeline/docs/sfs_usage.rst

 ^^^^^^^^^^

 Here we will illustrate how SfS can be run in a very difficult situation.

+It is very strongly suggested to follow the instructions below very carefully, and be very meticulous in doing various checks along the way, as suggested.
+Otherwise one is looking at spending a lot of time and producing suboptimal results.
+It is very hard to figure out what the problems are by tracing one's work backward, hence, one should proceed step-by-step and very carefully.

 We chose a site very close to the Lunar South Pole, at around 89.7 degrees South.
 We used an external DEM as an initial guess terrain, in this case the LOLA gridded DEM, as such a DEM has values in permanently shadowed regions.
 The terrain size is 5 km by 5 km at 1